anvie/zufar/README.md

-**NOTE: not production ready, this is my personal research to learning Rust.**
+**WARNING: not production ready, this is my personal research to learning Rust.**